Dorsey W. M. McConnell

 Dorsey Winter Marsden McConnell (born 1953) is an American Anglican bishop who is the Acting Bishop of Aberdeen and Orkney in the Scottish Episcopal Church.
-He had served as bishop diocesan in the Episcopal Diocese of Pittsburgh from 2012 to 2021, having succeeded Robert Duncan who was deposed for abandoning communion with the Episcopal Church as part of the Anglican realignment of disaffected theological conservatives in 2008.
+He had served as bishop diocesan in the Episcopal Diocese of Pittsburgh from 2012 to 2021, succeeding Robert Duncan.

 Early life and ministry

 McConnell was born into a military family and moved around often as a child.
 His father was U.S. Air Force General John Paul McConnell.
 Dorsey McConnell earned his bachelor's degree from Yale College and received a Fulbright scholarship for study in Paris.
 He then worked several jobs including being an actor and polo groom before marrying and enrolling at General Theological Seminary for his master of divinity.

 McConnell was ordained a priest in 1983.
-He went on to become curate of St. Thomas, Fifth Avenue; Chaplain for the Episcopal Church at Yale; Rector of Church of the Epiphany, New York; and Rector of St. Alban's Church, Edmonds, Washington.
+He went on to become curate of St. Thomas, Manhattan; Chaplain for the Episcopal Church at Yale University, New Haven, Connecticut; Rector of Church of the Epiphany, Manhattan; and Rector of St. Alban's Church, Edmonds, Washington.
 In 2004, he was called to the rectorship of Church of the Redeemer, Chestnut Hill, in the Diocese of Massachusetts where he served until his election as Bishop of Pittsburgh.

 Election as bishop

-McConnell was elected eighth bishop diocesan at a special convention held at Trinity Cathedral downtown on April 21, 2012.
+On April 21, 2012 at a special convention held at Trinity Cathedral in downtown Pittsburgh, McConnell was elected eighth bishop diecesan.
 He became bishop-elect after receiving a majority of votes in both orders on the sixth ballot.
 He received 76% of clergy votes and 57% of lay votes.

 In addition to McConnell, the original slate of candidates included the Rev. Michael N. Ambler, Jr., rector of Grace Church, Bath, Maine; the Rev. R. Stanley Runnels, rector of St. Paul's Church, Kansas City, Missouri; and the Rev. Ruth Woodliff-Stanley, rector of St. Thomas Church, Denver, Colorado.
 A local priest, the Rev. Scott T. Quinn, rector of Church of the Nativity, Crafton, Pennsylvania, was added to the final slate by petition.

 The election was significant as part of rebuilding the Episcopal diocese after the departure of many theological conservatives.
 Prior to his election, the Pittsburgh Post-Gazette reported McConnell had a record of advocating for theologically conservative concerns within liberal dioceses while still remaining loyal to the Episcopal Church.
 He also had experience working alongside both theological liberals and conservatives and churchmanship ranging between High Church Anglo-Catholics and Low Church practices.
-After receiving the required consents from bishops of jurisdiction and standing committees of other dioceses in the Episcopal Church, McConnell was consecrated bishop on October 20, 2012, by the Most Rev. Katharine Jefferts Schori, twenty-sixth Presiding Bishop of the Episcopal Church, at Calvary Church, East Liberty.
+After receiving the required consents from bishops of jurisdiction and standing committees of other dioceses in the Episcopal Church, McConnell was consecrated bishop on October 20, 2012, by the Most Rev. Katharine Jefferts Schori, twenty-sixth Presiding Bishop of the Episcopal Church, at Calvary Church, Shadyside, Pittsburgh.